thefacebookasshole said: Please don't let Drumblr die! It's the only decent Tumblr app there is! Tumblr's official app is utter shit.

 Sadly there’s very little I can do.
 Google are ignoring my emails and to be perfectly honest I don’t see the point in developing apps if they’re just going to drop a stupid policy on them without warning.

-Anonymous asked: Hi Niall, I just came across your blog from a google search.
+Anonymous said: Hi Niall, I just came across your blog from a google search.
 My app was just removed from Google play store for "Violation of the intellectual property and impersonation or deceptive behavior provisions of the Content Policy."
 These claims are of course bogus and trying to collect some tips/advice before responding to them.
 Did you finally get your app back up?
 Any general tips/advice?
 I'm a second year college student and anything would really help.
 My email is Zaheer@Zaheer.me

 It looks like you only get one chance to respond, so make it count.